miguelfrndz/Differential-Privacy-Project/README.md

-# Differential-Privacy-Project
-Repository for the Differential Privacy Project in the Information Security Course

-## Project Description
+# Differential Privacy: Gradient Leakage Attacks in Federated Learning Environments

-This project explores the application of differential privacy techniques, such as DP-SGD or PDP-SGD (by explicit loss regularization), to mitigate privacy risks in Machine Learning models.
-It also evaluates the effectiveness of these techniques against gradient leakage attacks where optimization methods can be used to reconstruct training instances based on the inner gradients of a model.
+In this project, we explore the application of differential privacy techniques, such as DP-SGD or PDP-SGD (i.e., by explicit loss regularization), to mitigate privacy risks in Machine Learning models.
+We focus on the effectiveness of these techniques against gradient leakage attacks, where optimization methods can be used to reconstruct training instances based on the inner gradients of a model.

+We implement a gradient leakage attack to evaluate the robustness of differentially private models.
+The attack is based on the work by [Zhu et al. (2019)](https://arxiv.org/abs/1906.08935), which demonstrates how to reconstruct training data from model gradients.
+Moreover, we compare this *traditional* approach with a more recent one that utilizes explicit regularization to achieve differential privacy.
+This method is based on the work by [Gonzalez et al. (2024)](https://arxiv.org/abs/2409.17144), which proposes a new approach to achieve differential privacy through loss function regularization.

+We also compare the performance of different models, including a custom Convolutional Neural Network (CNN), a pretrained ResNet50, and a pretrained DINOv2 with registers (Vision Transformer), under various levels of differential privacy.
+The models are evaluated on their classification accuracy over a complex task, specifically the classification of hot-dog vs. not hot-dog images (see [dataset](https://www.kaggle.com/datasets/dansbecker/hot-dog-not-hot-dog/data)).
+Likewise, we evaluate the reconstruction of training instances from the gradients of a model with differential privacy applied on the standard MNIST dataset.

+We utilize the [Opacus](https://opacus.ai/) library by META for implementing differential privacy in our models.
+The project includes a Jupyter Notebook for analysis and visualization of results, as well as scripts for training and evaluating the models.
 ## Project Structure

-### Project Structure

 The repository is organized as follows: